How to Declutter Your Closet

 This question appears when you’re 90% convinced about removing an item from your closet, but are still holding onto that 10% part of keeping the item.

-This question often comes about in the form of, “What if I need this in a year’s time?”
+Often times these decluttering questions comes about in the form of, “What if I need this in a year’s time?”
 “What if this ridiculous fashion fad comes back in style in 10 years?”
 “What if I’ll never find a pair of slacks like this perfectly fitting, yet oh-so faded pair?”

 How should you handle this common conundrum?